geoffreyangus/cs106r/notes/operators/operators.md

 ### Arithmetic Operators

 As you may have noticed throughout the notes, we also use what are called arithmetic operators.
-These operators are simple.
+These operators change the values of floats and integers.
 Most of them are the operators you know and love.
 They come from math, and follow basically all of the rules you have already learned in school.
 They even follow the same order of operations, which we cover more in-depth in the bottom of this section, _Order of Operations_.
 Here is a complete list of the arithmetic operators, in order of decreasing priority:

 1. `**`, Exponentials (this is how exponents are written in Python!
 3<sup>2</sup> is the same as `3 ** 2`.)
 2. `*` or `/` or `%`, Multiplication, Division, and **Remainder**.